ricardolima-xyz/easyjsonform/README.md

 // your code here...
 ```
-Both files are identical, execpt that the module exports the EasyJsonForm class, which will be used to manipulate your forms.
+Both files are identical, execpt that the module file exports the EasyJsonForm class in a ES6/Javascript fashion.

 2. Create an instance of the EasyJsonForm class.
-The object used to create both the form builder and the form for the user.
+This object is used to create form builders, forms and to parse and export JSON forms.

 ```
-let ejf = new EasyJsonForm('sample-form');
+var ejf = new EasyJsonForm('my-form');
 ```

 The `EasyJsonForm`constructor takes four parameters, but just the first is mandatory.
 It is the id of the form, which can be any string that uniquely identifies your form.